UW men’s basketball coach Mike Hopkins on Nahziah Carter suspension: ‘I don’t take these allegations lightly’

 Washington was 0-3, including 0-1 in the Pac-12, heading into Wednesday’s game against Seattle University.

 Carter was expected to join Melbourne United and play the 2020-21 season in the NBL’s Next Star program, an Australian developmental league.

-However, ESPN reported that the deal was rescinded after the investigations became public.
+ESPN reported that the deal was rescinded after the investigations became public.